Elavil (Amitriptyline)

 What is Elavil (Amitriptyline)?

 Amitriptyline, more commonly known by the brand name Elavil, is a prescription antidepressant medication.
-Elavil belongs to the group of tricyclic antidepressants (TCAs), and as such is sometimes used to treat chronic pain conditions including nerve damage, back pain, fibromyalgia, and arthritis.
+Elavil belongs to the group of tricyclic antidepressants (TCAs).
+It is sometimes used to treat chronic pain conditions including nerve damage, back pain, fibromyalgia, and arthritis.

 Elavil dosage

-Elavil comes in several dosages: 10 mg, 25 mg, 50 mg, 75 mg, 100 mg and 150 mg.
-The medication is taken orally, either with several smaller doses throughout the day or one larger dose.
+Elavil comes in several doses: 10 mg, 25 mg, 50 mg, 75 mg, 100 mg and 150 mg.
+The medication is taken orally, either with several smaller doses throughout the day or as one larger dose.
 If it is only to be taken once a day, it is preferable to take Elavil at nighttime because it tends to make people feel drowsy.

 Side effects of Elavil